abhilashdk2016/ReactTypeScript-VisualStudio/README.md

 Create a ASP.NET Core Project in Visual Studio.

 # Step 2
-Create a Scripts folder in the root folder of the project Create src folder under Scripts Folder
+Create a Scripts folder in the root folder of the project.

+Create src folder under Scripts Folder

 # Step 3
-Copy package.json, tsconfig.json adn webpack.config.js from the repository to the root folder of the project Open Command Prompt and Navigate to the location where package.json is present On Windows type the below command:
+Copy package.json, tsconfig.json and webpack.config.js from the repository to the root folder of the project.

+Open Command Prompt and Navigate to the location where package.json is present.

+On Windows type the below command:
 ```
 npm install